Working Groups

 The Messaging Group is responsible for composing, designing, and communicating our message within and beyond the WHOI community.
 They collaborated with local community media center, FCTV, to publish a series of short interviews called “Conversation Starters”.
 This series highlights members of the WHO community working on DEI related initiatives (linked here).
 This group is also responsible for designing and launching the #humansofwhoi campaign in collaboration with the Communications Department, as well as working with the CDEIO on expanding inclusive artwork on the WHOI campus.

-Contact: Elise Hugus and Kate Lane
+Contact: Elise Hugus and Veronique LaCapra

 Events